geogardenclub/geogardenclub.github.io/docs/motivation.md

 Community gardens are similar to home gardens in scale and the types of food products grown, but community gardens create and foster "communities of practice" with significant health consequences: In a study by ([Alaimo et al, 2008](https://nccommunitygardens.ces.ncsu.edu/resources-3/nccommunitygardens-research/)), community gardeners consumed fruits and vegetables 5.7 times per day, compared with home gardeners (4.6 times per day) and nongardeners (3.9 times per day).
 Moreover, 56% of community gardeners met national recommendations to consume fruits and vegetables at least 5 times per day, compared with 37% of home gardeners and 25% of nongardeners.

-A fundamental goal of Agile Garden Club (AGC) is to address food insecurity by increasing: (a) the numbers of home gardens (and home gardeners), (b) the productivity of home gardens, and (c) the ability of home gardens to improve human health.
+A fundamental goal of Geo Garden Club (AGC) is to address food insecurity by increasing: (a) the numbers of home gardens (and home gardeners), (b) the productivity of home gardens, and (c) the ability of home gardens to improve human health.
 To accomplish this, we are designing technology to not just facilitate home garden planning and implementation, but also to facilitate the creation of local "communities of practice" for home gardening.
 If successful, AGC home gardeners will (among other things) reap the health benefits currently enjoyed by community gardeners.

 ## Our target demographic: the "serious" gardener